Simon-Losier/Simon-Losier/README.md

 A mobile game where you are a lost miner and must get yourself and your minecart home

 ### 👯 I’m looking to collaborate on Games and CTFs!
-Feel free to contact me if you want to collaborate on a game development project/Game jams or a capture the flags!
+Feel free to contact me if you want to collaborate on a game development project/Game jams or a capture the flag!

 ### 📫 How to reach me:
 Best way would be by email: simon@simlo.tech